RuleML/deliberation-ruleml/README.md

 Prerequisites
 -------------
-1. To contribute to this repository, you must have the following installed on your system (besides Java):
+1. To contribute to this repository, you must have the following installed on your system (besides Java JRE):
     1.1 Git, See ([7])
     1.2 JAXB, See ([9])
     1.3 PHP, See ([10])